mathesar-foundation/mathesar-wiki/design/specs/foreign-key-constraints.md

 ### Linked Records for Multi-Column Foreign Key Constraints

 - The current UI does not consider multi-column foreign key constraints and how those would be retrieved and selected.
+Record search and selection through the dropdown component will not be supported, instead the cells will be limited to input and edit of text values.
+The text values will have to match the primary keys of the referenced records and be unique.

 ### Usage of Color

 - A suggestion to use color as a means to differentiate table references has been included in this spec.
-However, there are implementation details that need to be discussed before the team can make a decision.
+However, there are implementation details that need to be discussed before deciding if color will be used to create visual connection between elements.

 ## Related Discussions